Code-with-jaycee/Python-Data-visualizations-Bokeh/README.md

 A pie chart is a circular graph that shows how much of the data falls into each category by dividing it into slices.
 It is a quick and simple approach to see which categories in our data make up what proportion of the entire dataset.
 Pie charts with a hole in the middle are what donut charts are.

 # Histogram

+Histograms are used to plot numerical data according to the range they fall into.
+The data is plotted in the form of bins, or rectangles and the y-axis corresponds to the amount of data present in a certain range or at a certain point.
 # Bar Plot
 # Area Plot
 # Layout Function